 If you don’t like the idea of just using coconut oil, try these ready to use sachets with mint found on Amazon.

 Do you do oil pulling?
 Have you found it effective?
 Please let us know in the comments below.

-You may want to read this book available from Amazon: Oil Pulling Therapy Detoxifying and Healing the Body Through Oral Cleansing – If you have bad breath, bleeding gums, cavities, or tooth pain-you need this book!
+You may want to read the book pictured below: Oil Pulling Therapy Detoxifying and Healing the Body Through Oral Cleansing – If you have bad breath, bleeding gums, cavities, or tooth pain-you need this book!
 If you suffer from asthma, diabetes, arthritis, migraine headaches, or any chronic illness, and have not found relief, this book could have the solution you need.